Last modified June 26, 2026

 Giant Swarm flavor

-We leverage these features of Cluster API:
+We use these features of Cluster API:

 - Certificate management: Cluster API manages important certificates in a Kubernetes cluster, like for kubelet or Etcd.